Federated States of Micronesia

 The United Nations Pacific Strategy (UNPS) 2018-2022 is a five year strategic framework that outlines the collective response of the UN system to the development priorities in 14 Pacific Island countries and territories, including FSM, and supports governments and peoples in the Pacific to advance a localised response to the global 2030 Agenda for Sustainable Development.
 The UNPS complements the FSM Strategic Development Plan 2004-2023, “Improving quality of life for all FSM people”; particularly in the areas of infrastructure development, gender equality, economic growth, food security, health and education.

-FSM remains one of only 10 countries globally with no confirmed cases of COVID-19.
 National and state public health emergencies were declared between 31 January 2020 to 31 July 2020, and schools were closed in Yap, Chuuk and Pohnpei states.
-FSM is currently operating at a ‘COVCON 4’ alert level; with a curfew in Yap state from 7pm to 6 am on weeknights, and restrictions on public gatherings.
-International flights are suspended, and borders remain closed until 30 September 2020.
-Many Micronesians remain stranded overseas in Hawaii and Guam.
+FSM was operating at a ‘COVCON 4’ alert level; with a curfew in Yap state from 7pm to 6 am on weeknights, and restrictions on public gatherings.
+International flights were suspended, and borders were closed until 30 September 2020.
+Many Micronesians were stranded overseas in Hawaii and Guam.

 The UN’s system-wide and multi-sectoral approach provides a coordinated and comprehensive response that complements the FSM government’s COVID-19 Response Framework through three targeted components.